 Warmer Mediterranean water threatens marine life

-Scientists said that the current increased temperatures across Europe will be followed by a long-term heat wave in the waters of the Mediterranean, which could destroy ecosystems and kill numbers of marine creatures and species in the coming weeks.
+Scientists said that the current increased temperatures across Europe will be followed by a long-term heat wave in the waters of the Mediterranean, which might destroy ecosystems and kill numbers of marine creatures and species in the coming weeks.

 The intense heat in recent weeks has already caused wildfires and thousands of deaths in Europe, but the warmth is not limited to land.